dmanla/ArduinoMegaEthernet/README.md

 This project was created as an alternative to the platform offered by Freetronics.

 Features:
 - CH340 USB->Serial Converter (Functionally similar to FT232, Driver should be installed automatically)
+- Jumper Configurable IO: Certain pins (D3, D6, D8, D9, D13) can be connected to the headers or to integrated peripheral pins.
 - 5V 2A USB-C Input
 - MicroSD Card Slot
 - 10/100 Ethernet provided over SPI using the W5500